Compliance Visa Sponsorship Jobs in New Mexico

 Which companies sponsor visas for compliance roles in New Mexico?

 Federal contractors operating near Albuquerque and Los Alamos are among the most active sponsors, including organizations supporting Sandia National Laboratories and Los Alamos National Laboratory.
-Healthcare systems such as Presbyterian Healthcare Services and Lovelace Health System, along with financial institutions and government contractors, regularly file H-1B petitions for compliance specialists in areas like regulatory affairs, environmental compliance, and financial risk.
+Healthcare systems such as Presbyterian Healthcare Services and Lovelace Health System, along with financial institutions and government contractors, regularly file H-1B visa petitions for compliance specialists in areas like regulatory affairs, environmental compliance, and financial risk.

 Which visa types are most common for compliance roles in New Mexico?